bradbell/at_cascade/readme.rst

 a database with the following information will also be needed:

 - A specification of the age and time points in the rectangular omega grid.
-  Omega will be constrained on this grid and bilinearly interpolated between points in the grid.
+  Omega will be constrained on this grid and bi-linearly interpolated between points in the grid.
 - The mtall data for every node and every (age, time) point in the omega_grid.
   The same table could be used to hold this information for all diseases.
-- The mtspecific data for every node and every (age, time) pont in the omega_grid.
+- The mtspecific data for every node and every (age, time) point in the omega_grid.
 Note that mtspecific is different for each disease.
   For each node and omega grid point, the omega constraints are computed using omega = mtall - mtspecific.